noahehall/theBookOfNoah/linux/docker/docker_new.md

   - closed containers
     - doesnt allow any network traffic
       - i.e. is not connected to the docker bridge (docker0) interface
+      - container process can connect to/wait for (internal) connections on the loopback interface
+      - nothing inside the container can connect to anything outside
+      - nothing outside the container can connect to anything inside
     - processes only have access to the internal loopback interface
     - use cases
       - volume containers